 The Main Caregiver(s) Can Receive Respite Care

-As previously discussed, home help can offer primary caregivers a much needed break.
+As previously discussed, home help for disabled children can offer primary caregivers a much needed break.
 The professional caregiver will care for the disabled child while the family members take a break from caregiving duties.

-The type of home help for disabled children that a family will need will be determined by the amount and type of care the child needs.
-By working with an agency, family members can find the professional caregiver who will be best suited to care for their child’s needs.
+The type of care the child needs determines the type of home help for disabled children that a family needs.
+By working with an agency, family members can find the best suited professional caregiver to care for their child’s needs.